banjtheman/ndoch2020dc-asset-map/README.md

 ### How does your technology help solve this problem?

-Enables users to find their closest ballot dropbox location + public transportation option to get to that closest location.
+Enables users to find their closest ballot dropbox location + public transportation options to get to that closest ballot dropbox location.

 ### What was the timeline for this project?